 Tuesday 15 August 2006

 Saturday 02 October 2004

 Grosvenor Road Terrace

 Meanwhile, there are 19 easy access seats for those with ambulant disabilities.
-However, these are shared between home and away fans.
-If you have any specific needs or would like further info, you are invited to contact the club itself.
+These are shared between home and away fans, however.
+If you’ve any specific questions or require further info, the club invites you to contact them on 01904 624447.

-York is a joyous place to go and watch football, with a city centre packed full of excellent options.
-It's a mere 10-15 minute walk from the centre of York to the ground, but if you feel compelled to get to the ground early, you might be permitted entry into the Pitchside Bar.
+York is a joyous place to go and watch football; the city centre packed full of excellent bar and pub options.
+It’s only 10-15 minutes’ walk from the centre of York to the ground.
+But if you feel compelled to get to the ground early, you may be allowed into the Pitchside Bar.

-York is a relatively straight forward place to reach by car from Stevenage, and one would basically follow the same directions as if they were driving to Scarborough.
-Take a trip up the A1, and then head for York on the A64.
+York is easy enough to reach by car from Stevenage.
+You basically follow the same route as if you’re driving to Scarborough.
+Head up the A1 and then head for York on the A64.